All shipped from JAPAN!日本からお届けします。

 Q: Which flavor feels refreshing during a break?

-A: Tsubu Tsubu Ichigo (Strawberry) is perfect for a mid-afternoon pick-me-up 🍓.
+A: Tsubu Tsubu Ichigo (Strawberry) is well suited to short breaks.
 The sweet-tart strawberry flavor and bits of freeze-dried fruit make it great for recharging.

 Q: Which one feels more satisfying as a snack?

-A: Almond Crush is packed with roasted almond pieces and chocolate 🌰, making it a hearty choice for when you want a snack that feels more filling.
+A: Almond Crush is packed with roasted almond pieces and chocolate 🌰, making it a has a noticeable roasted aroma from the almond pieces

 Q: Which Pocky goes well with tea time?